Margaret Julia Tobin: Eric Gassy

 In 1994, Tobin wrote to the New South Wales Medical Board requesting the evaluation of fitness to practice of one of the staff specialists at St George's, Eric Gassy, following a period of extended sick leave.
-Gassy had at one point acted as director of the mental health unit at St George's; however, he was never formally appointed due to paranoid behaviour, conflict with senior nursing staff, and a reputation for propositioning young female staff.
-No formal action had been taken, however, prior to Tobin's request for evaluation.
+Gassy had at one point acted as director of the mental health unit at St George's.
+He was never formally appointed due to paranoid behaviour, conflict with senior nursing staff, and a reputation for propositioning young female staff.
+No formal action had been taken, prior to Tobin's request for evaluation.

-Psychiatrists involved in the evaluation disagreed regarding Gassy's condition, and (likely due in part to this, and likely due in part to his lack of insight) appropriate treatment or help was not available to him via the mental health service systems of the time.
+Psychiatrists involved in the evaluation disagreed regarding Gassy's condition, and likely due in part to this, and likely due in part to his lack of insight, appropriate treatment or help was not available to him via the mental health service systems of the time.
 As a result of this he was deregistered as a medical practitioner.

 Death

 Eight years later, Tobin had become the director of mental health services for South Australia.
 On 14 October 2002, she was returning to her office when Eric Gassy shot her four times.
 She died shortly after arriving at hospital.
-Directly after the shooting, there was immediate concern that the motive had been to halt the ongoing mental health reform process, and prompt security measures were taken to protect staff and patients at Glenside Psychiatric Hospital, as well as the Premier and Health Minister.
+Directly after the shooting, there was immediate concern that the motive had been to halt the ongoing mental health reform process.
+Prompt security measures were taken to protect staff and patients at Glenside Psychiatric Hospital, as well as the Premier and Health Minister.